Are Tour Guides Required to Enter Machu Picchu?

 Machu Picchu is a huge ancient city in an outdoor setting with upper and lower one-way circuits spanning 34 acres.
 There are hikes to Huayna Picchu and Machu Picchu Mountain.
 Which circuit or hike should you choose?
 Can you buy more than one ticket?
 Can you explore everything in one day?
 How long does it take to get to Machu Picchu from Cusco?
 Are you required to hire a tour guide?

 Whether or not you need a tour guide to enter Machu Picchu varies from person to person.
-Officially, tour guides are not required for entry to Machu Picchu.
+Officially, tour guides are required for entry to Machu Picchu.
+But the rule is not being enforced.
+Yet!
+Vidal, in Cusco, believes it's a matter of time until they start requiring licensed tour guides.
 Why is the Peru government not only recommending tour guides, but allowing visitors to think that tour guides are required in order to enter Machu Picchu?
 For visitors who just want to lay their eyes on the ancient city to soak up the Inca vibe, and snap a few photos, it's not essential to hire a tour guide.
 However, for people who want to see certain historical monuments, or want assistance choosing the best tickets based on their interests and logistics, then a tour guide booked in advance may be crucial.
 You only get one chance to set it up.
 Once you buy your tickets, it's difficult to make changes.
 While a one-day trip to Machu Picchu from Cusco is possible, the travel time is at least 5 hours each way.
 One of the biggest mistakes people make is not allowing enough time for the transitions between trains and buses.

 What is the official policy regarding Tour Guides for entry to Machu Picchu?